-Sound healing instruments are tuned to very specific frequencies that said to heal us.
+Sound healing instruments are tuned to very specific frequencies that are said to heal us.

 “Tibetan singing bowls are ‘struck and sung’ in specific rhythmic patterns to create vibrational sound harmonics at the frequency of “AUM” or “OM”.

-When we meditate on sound healing instruments, we take advantage of the effects that different sound frequencies have on the body.
+When we meditate on sound, we take advantage of the effects that different sound frequencies have on the body.

 Illnesses can be thought of as a disharmony of the body, an imbalance.